jrs40492/portfolio/README.md

 # Jacob R Swanson
 Even though most developers will probably build their own site to showcase their talents, I decided to add mine to github for anyone to use.
 Hopefully this website will provide a good starting point for new developers or perhaps backend developers looking to expand.

-### Installation
+### Setup & Installation
+1. Create .env file in top directory
+2. Copy contents of .env.example to .env file
+3. Populate with desired values
-1. Run "Grunt dev"
+4. Run "Grunt dev"
-2. Navigate to localhost:3000
+5. Navigate to <a href="http://localhost:3000">localhost:3000</a>

 ### TODO
 * Add full user accessibility
-* Remove carousel/add better way to view projects
+* Add better layout for portfolio
 * Ability to dynamically add projects

 ### Ideas